JhulFramework/JI/README.md

  \JI::run( __DIR__, $env, TRUE ); // It must be created in public root usually in index.php
  ```
  - **Define Required Fields**
- 	- By defualt two forms named **main** and database is already created
+ 	- By defualt two forms named **main** and **database** are already created
-	- To create new configuration fields edit jic/form/\_fields.php (sample fields definitions are provided in it)
+	- To create new configuration fields edit jic/form/main/\_fields.php (sample fields definitions are provided in it)
 	- To change form title and description edit file **_config.php**
-	- By default all fields are required, To set field optional user 'data_type' => dataType?required=0
+	- By default all fields are required, To set field optional use 'data_type' => datatype?required=0
 		example
 		```php
 		'last_name' =>